mharen/mharen.github.io/blog/2011/2011-03-code-isnt-always-best-tool.md

 One of my favorite, routine questions I ask in interviews comes from Steve Yegge’s post on [phone screening](http://sites.google.com/site/steveyegge2/five-essential-phone-screen-questions):
 <blockquote>

-<strong>Many C/C++/Java candidates, even some with 10+ years of experience, would happily spend a week writing a 2,500-line program to do something you could do in 30 seconds with a simple Unix command.</strong>
+**Many C/C++/Java candidates, even some with 10+ years of experience, would happily spend a week writing a 2,500-line program to do something you could do in 30 seconds with a simple Unix command.**

 …Last year my team had to remove all the phone numbers from 50,000 Amazon web page templates, since many of the numbers were no longer in service, and we also wanted to route all customer contacts through a single page.